COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 The tool is accessible at [https://budget.sandiego.gov](https://budget.sandiego.gov).

 ## City Clerk
-Although not live yet, we were able to repurpose the coordinator dashboard code for the City Clerk to use.
+Although not live yet, we were able to repurpose the coordinator dashboard code for the City Clerk to use potentially to keep track of Records Disposition Schedules.

 ![cdash](http://take.ms/2u2QS)